An SQL text by Erland Sommarskog, SQL Server MVP Latest revision 2008-09-28.

 and then it bombs when you run it.
 This procedure should of course not be accepted when strict checks are in force.

-CREATE PROCEDURE bad_call AS EXEC no_such_sp
+CREATE PROCEDURE bad_call AS

 The module 'bad_call' depends on the missing object 'no_such_sp'.
 The module will still be created; however, it cannot run successfully until the object exists.

 Originally the purpose of the warning was to inform the user that SQL Server was not able to add any rows to sysdepends, later sys.sql_dependencies.
 That particular piece of information is not that interesting, but what is interesting is of course that the procedure does not exist.
-SQL 2008 adds a new structure for dependencies where the dependencies are stored by name, so technically there is no longer any reason for the message.
+SQL 2008 added a new structure for dependencies where the dependencies are stored by name, so technically there is no longer any reason for the message.
 And indeed in some CTP of SQL 2008, the message was gone.
 As you may imagine, that made me very angry.
-Microsoft took reason and the message is back.
+Microsoft took reason and the message is still there.

 With strict checks in force the warning should be promoted to an error (because as I discussed above this makes it easier to find where this bad call is).
 Should the warning still be there when strict checks are off?
 I suggest that it should, but I promise not to make a fuzz if Microsoft removes it.